jade-nl/rt.extras/Profiles/Noise/README.md

 - Noise Reduction
 - Sharpening

 These are meant as a good starting point.
-Finutuning needs to be done manually.
+Fine-tuning needs to be done manually.

 The *Denoise and Refine* and *Edge sharpness* tools from the *Wavelets levels* module are not included in these profiles.
 Too many factors come into play to set a sane baseline.